BosiC0015/mltd-calculator/README.md

 The application is mainly built with React JS and SCSS.

 >❗️NOTICE:
->- TThis application will be continuously updated before every feature is completed.
+>- This application will be continuously updated before every feature is completed.
 >- This application is doing only rough calculation.
 >- The results are not rounded to integers, which can help users to adjust their plays.